Qstack-xyz/Quadratic-Hub/README.md

 # Quadratic-Hub
- A Wiki and Meta Repo for all things Quadratic Funding and Voting
+ A Wiki and Mono Repo for all things Quadratic Funding and Voting